 Quick deployment by using Terraform

-Log on to Alibaba Cloud Cloud Shell and run the following command to obtain the compressed project package:
+Log on to Alibaba Cloud Cloud Shell and upload the file.

 Run the following commands in sequence to decompress the package, enter the project root directory, initialize the script, and then create resources: